Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 - To add the bot to your Discord guild, select "OAuth2" from the left menu
 - Select the "bot" checkbox in "OAuth2 URL Generator"
 - Select the following "Bot Permissions":
-  - Left side:
+  - Left side (optional):
-    - Manage Channels
+    - Manage Channels (only, if you want to have the bot auto-rename your status channel with the current number of players)
+    - Ban Members (only, if you want to use the bots auto-ban feature that is part of the global [DGSA](#dgsa) banlist)
-  - Center:
+  - Center (mandatory):
     - Send Messages
     - Manage Messages
     - Embed Links